novuhq/novu/docs/docs/community/monorepo-structure.md

 This is the connector between our client's web app and the widget project.
 It’s a small shim script that generates an iframe and attaches it to a client-specified div to host the notification widget.

-If you are familiar with the Google Analytics embed snippet or intercom-like embeds, it uses the same mechanics.
+If you are familiar with the Google Analytics embedded snippet or intercom-like embeddings, it uses the same mechanics.

 ## Packages (on npm)